vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-**Please note:** If you are not shipping any products you should use [Userinfo](vipps-ecom-api.md#userinfo) instead of Vipps Hurtigkasse, so you avoid asking the customer in a pub for the shipping method for the drinks, etc.
+**Please note:** If you are not shipping any products you should use [Userinfo](vipps-ecom-api.md#userinfo) instead of Vipps Hurtigkasse, to avoid asking the customer in a pub for the shipping method for the drinks, etc.

-We strongly recommend to check the full history of every Vipps payment with the API: You can see if a payment has been actively rejected, if the user has not done anything, etc.
+We strongly recommend checking the full history of every Vipps payment with the API: You can see if a payment has been actively rejected, if the user has not done anything, etc.
 See: [Get payment details](vipps-ecom-api.md#get-payment-details).